xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

 :   Manual extensions registration.
 May be used together with [classpath scan](scan.md) and
     [binding extensions](guice/module-analysis.md#extensions-recognition)

+`#!java .extensionsOptional(Class<?>... extensionClasses)`
+:   Optional extensions registration.
+The difference with `.extensions` is that such extensions
+    will be automatically disabled if there are no compatible installers (instead of throwing exception).

 `#!java .bundles(GuiceyBundle... bundles)`
 :   [Guicey bundles](bundles.md#guicey-bundles) registration.